Loreb92/openalex_to_gbq/README.md

 - Fields `concepts.updated` and `concepts.updated_date` are read as STRING in the schema because they are reported sometimes as DATE and sometimes as DATETIME.
 Same for `publishers` and `sources`.

 ## TODO
 - Manage `manifest` files: those should be out of the directory containing the subfolders with data, otherwise the command to upload files to BigQuery does not recognize them.
+At the moment, I've moved them manually into `gs://my-bucket/../data/`.

 Enjoy!